 If you are a former youth in care, aged 19 but not yet 27 years of age, attending a BC public post-secondary institution, or the Native Education College, and was in the care from the Ministry of Children and Family Development for a minimum of 24 months, you may be eligible for the Provincial Tuition Waiver Program.
 The program was created to improve access and educational outcomes for former youth in care.

-To Apply - complete and consent form and visit either the Office of the Registrar/Admissions desk or the Financial Aid & Awards department (Student Services).
+To Apply - complete the consent form and visit either the Office of the Registrar/Admissions desk or the Financial Aid & Awards department (Student Services).
 The consent form permits CNC to confirm your eligibility with the Ministry of Children and Family Development.
 More information is available though the BC Government

 If you are a full-time student between the ages of 19 and 24, and if you are a former British Columbia youth in care, for a minimum of 5 years, you may be eligible to apply for the Youth Educational Assistance Fund (YEAF) for Former Youth in Care.
 YEAF provides up to $5500 in grant funding per year, for a maximum of four years, to eligible students.